 Nets' Allen Crabbe: Won't play Friday

-Crabbe (knee) has been ruled out for Friday's game against the Pacers, Brian Lewis of the New York Post reports.
+Crabbe (knee) is out Friday against the Hornets, Brian Lewis of the New York Post reports.

-This will be the fifth straight absence for Crabbe as the Nets continue to roll.
-Rodions Kurucs is expected to continue starting for as long a Crabbe is out.
+Crabbe practiced Thursday, though is not yet ready to return to game action.
+While he remains sidelined, Rodions Kurucs should continue starting.
+Over the past three games, he's averaged 17.7 points, 8.3 rebounds, 1.7 assists and 1.3 steals in 35.3 minutes.

 More News